RedProjectC4G/redprojectapp/README.md

 ## Docker Dev Environment
 The command `docker-compose up` will create two containers:
-1. Web: runs the flask dev server
+1. web: runs the flask dev server
-2. DB: Runs the postgres instance
+2. mongo-db: Runs the mongo instance

 You can also run `docker-compose up -d` to daemonize the process and free up your terminal for other usage.
 But that means you'll have to run `docker-compose -logs` to view any output from the containers (which can be useful for debugging).